 Yes, applicants must be 5 years old by September 1 in the year they will begin Kindergarten.

 Typically, we receive four to five applications per opening.

 For the complete description of tuition and additional fees by grade, visit the Tuition & Value page.
 We seek to minimize additional fees; however they typically range from $250-$3,000 depending on grade and student involvement.

-The Pingry School is proud of our impressive list of college matriculation, but even more so, of the number and diversity of schools represented.
+We are proud of our impressive list of college matriculation, but even more so, of the number and diversity of schools represented.
 Our College Counseling Office assists each family in finding a good fit for their student at the next level.
-To see which colleges and universities Pingry graduates are currently attending, please view our college profile.
+To see which colleges and universities recent Pingry graduates are attending, check out our map, the same page where you can find our full college profile.

 Lower School - 16 Students